Computationally and statistically efficient learning of causal Bayes nets using path queries: Algorithms and Sample Complexity

 In this section, we show a method to recover the transitive edges by using multiple-vertex interventions.
 This allows us to learn the full network.
-Next, we present a new query defined as follows.
+For this purpose, we present a new query defined as follows.